One round ends and another begins.

 I encourage you to comment and make suggestions as the eventual goal is to build an automatic version of this.

-The raw data is here as a google doc (it’s updated)
+The raw data is here as a google doc (updated typically the day after)

 Grizzlies-Thunder Game 7

 In the end, Memphis could not survive a bad game from their bigs because Kevin Durant was a bad,bad man.

 Series MVP goes to James Harden.
 Don’t look now but here’s your playoff top ten of remaining players:

 James Harden is dueling for Playoff MVP on a per minute basis.
 Yikes.

 I really need to run the numbers for that Western Conference Final.

 The Bulls laid the smack down in game 1.
 There was so much hype before this game that I was seriously disappointed.
 The media built the Heat up to mythic levels.
 The reality was a bit lacking.
 Reminded me of this:

 Say it with me: Miami was overrated based on beating Celts with one armed Rondo.